yehia67/documentation/compass/0.1/how-to-guides/create-an-iota-network.md

 ![System diagram of the Compass](../compass.png)

-To create a permissioned IOTA network, you must complete the following tasks in order:
+To create your own IOTA network, you must complete the following tasks in order:

 1. [Install the dependencies](#install-the-dependencies)
 2. [Calculate the Merkle tree](#calculate-the-merkle-tree)